Go to Content

 With federal legislation acting as the catalyst for more stringent, industry-specific policies regarding privacy and the disposal of confidential information, states have been increasingly writing their own regulations into law in the form of state legislation.
 Some states have enacted their own information security legislation.
 Where no state legislation exists, federal law takes precedence.

-Office employee inserting sensitive documents into a secure PROSHRED console bin, to be securely shredded by security bonded professionals
+Office employee inserting sensitive documents into a secure Proshred console bin, to be securely shredded by security bonded professionals

 What you need to know and how you are affected by new state regulations.